 Filing a Complaint

 FXCM strives to build strong, long-lasting relationships with all our stakeholders, including and most importantly with our clients.
-In keeping with this, we view your comments, suggestions and concerns as matters of premiere importance.
-We also recognise that a client's dissatisfaction is an opportunity for us to improve by enhancing our products and level of service.
+Accordingly, we take your comments, feedback and concerns seriously.
+We also understand that a client's comments, feedback and concerns provides us with an opportunity to further enhance our products and level of service.

-We will acknowledge your complaint promptly and will try to resolve it as quickly as possible.
+We will acknowledge your complaint promptly, and try to resolve it as quickly as possible.

 Generally, where your complaint is made:

 - verbally – we will acknowledge your complaint in the same manner;

 - in writing – by email or via social media, we will acknowledge your complaint, in writing, within one business day where possible or as soon as practicable thereafter.

 When acknowledging your complaint, we will also have regard to any preferences you have communicated to us in relation to the way in which you wish for us to communicate with you.